Nurmuhammad032/Nurmuhammad032/README.md

 ### Hi there 👋
 <hr>
 I am Nurmuhammad, a frontend developer with a passion for coding.
-I have been learning frontend development since November 2021 and have gained experience creating both pet projects and real projects.
+I have been learning frontend development <br> since November 2021 and have gained experience creating both pet projects and real projects.

-Technical Skills:
+Technical Skills: <br>  <br>

-Javascript
+Javascript <br>
-React.js
+React.js <br>
-HTML/CSS
+HTML/CSS <br>
-TypeScript
+TypeScript <br>
-Next.js
+Next.js <br>
-Git/Github
+Git/Github <br>
-Bootstrap/Tailwind
+Bootstrap/Tailwind <br>
-Sass
+Sass <br>
-Redux/Redux Toolkit
+Redux/Redux Toolkit <br>  <br>
-Language Skills:
+Language: <br>

-Uzbek (Native)
+Uzbek (Native) <br>
-English (Intermediate)
+English (Intermediate) <br> <br>

+My love for coding and my job shines through in my projects, which demonstrate my ability to turn ideas into reality.
+I am a driven individual who is eager to continue learning and growing my skills.

 <!--
 **Nurmuhammad032/Nurmuhammad032** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.